civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ### Ruby's CSV Library
 Ruby provides a `CSV` library which we'll use to read from and write to CSV files (see [Ruby docs][ruby docs csv]).  `CSV` is not automatically loaded when Ruby starts.
 We need to explicitly require it (see `person_parser.rb`).

-In addition to learning about persistence and transforming data between formats, another goal of this challenge is to learn how to use a new library.
+`CSV` provides a handful of different methods we can use to read a file.
+And these methods allow us to pass options that customize how the data in the file is represented in Ruby.
+So, how do we use the library?
+Well, in addition to learning about persistence and transforming data between formats, another goal of this challenge is to learn how to use a new library.
 The `CSV` library will be unfamiliar to us.
 But, we're going to learn how to use it.
 How do we do that?
 Reading documentation is a great starting point.
 We can also experiment in IRB.
 What else?

 ## Releases
 ### Release 0: Build Ruby Objects from CSV Data
 We'll start by building Ruby objects from CSV data.
 We'll build a `PersonParser` module with the responsibility of parsing the data in a CSV file into `Person` objects (see `people.csv` and `person.rb`).
 Our module will have one method:  `.parse`.
 The method accepts one argument, the name of a CSV file.
 It converts each line of data in the file into a `Person` object and returns those objects in an array.
 Write out the method body for `PersonParser.parse`; tests are provided in `spec/person_parser_spec.rb`.

-*Note:*  In a CSV file everything is text, so everything comes into Ruby as a string.
-Names, phone numbers, and e-mail addresses are represented well as strings.
-But, for other data there are more appropriate data types.
-For example, in the CSV file the born at date and time is a string formatted `YYYY-MM-DD HH:MM:SS`.
-While this string does represent a date and time, Ruby provides classes like [DateTime][] specifically built for representing dates and times.
+*Note:*  The data in a CSV file is represented as text, and it comes into Ruby as strings by default.
+Names, phone numbers, and e-mail addresses are represented well as strings, but there are better options for other data.
+A date and time, for example.
+Ruby provides classes like [DateTime][] specifically built for representing them.
 The tests expect that appropriate data types are chosen.

 ### Release 1: Working with the Ruby Objects